 The angled cut of her white curles told of changing texture and managability.
-The looseness of her cheeks as she studied her reading with serious lips of concentration expressed more gravity than before.
+The slight looseness of her cheeks as she studied her reading with serious lips of concentration expressed more gravity than before.
 Her glasses made her brown eyes larger showing flecks of more hazel than brown.
 When she looked up from her reading, I saw a contentness-to-be in the moment.

 As we drove back from church along the river, we noticed women of all ages out on the house porches and balconies or making their way to the bank to absorb the bright, cheerful, warm sunshine of the Sunday afternoon.